 This is what they taught us:There's nothing logical about mental illness.
-It might seem like it's making a person weak but, if anything, it's giving a strong person the chance to show their fight and inner fire.
+It might seem like weakness, but if anything, the circumstances can give a person the chance to show there is strength in vulnerability.

 Molly Carter, Insecure

-This is what they taught us:It's understandable to be afraid of expressing feelings into actual words.
+This is what they taught us:It's understandable to be afraid of putting our innermost feelings into actual words.
 But it can be extremely powerful telling someone a secret or burden that's been buried or carried for a long time.

 Hannah Baker and Jessica Davis, 13 Reasons Why